Everything you need to know about Miami GP Sprint

 The Australian, who has had a difficult season with RB so far, defied expectations with an impressive showing, qualifying a remarkable fourth.

-Rounding out the top five is Carlos Sainz in the second Ferrari, while both Lewis Hamilton and George Russell failed to progress beyond Q2, leaving them with a mountain to climb in the Sprint.
+Rounding out the top five is Carlos Sainz in the second Ferrari, while both Lewis Hamilton and George Russell failed to progress beyond Q2, leaving them with a mountain to climb.

+READ MORE: F1 Miami Grand Prix: A detailed look at Miami International Autodrome layout

 Miami Grand Prix Sprint Race - Saturday, May 4, 2024